Research

 Over 300 articles were compiled, of which 163 were deemed useful for this review document.

-Forest trees play an important role not only in mitigating the effects of climate change but also in other considerable economic and ecological value and maintenance of proper ecosystem stability.
-They are a vital source of alternative bioenergy source and play important roles in pollution abatement and maintenance of biodiversity.
+Forest trees play an important role not only in mitigating the effects of climate change but also in maintaining proper ecosystem stability and considerable economic and ecological value.
+They are a vital source of alternative bioenergy and play important roles in pollution abatement and biodiversity maintenance.

 Fluopyram: an Effective Management Tool to combat the Emerging threat to the American Beech, Beech Leaf Disease